aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

         )
 ```

-Then define the helper function parsing image breads from its file path, and takes all the images from the dataset, randomly draw pairs of them, determined by if they are the same breed or not in random, by:
+Then define the helper function parsing image breads from its file path.
+It takes all the images from the dataset, randomly draw pairs of them, and determines if they are the same breed or not.

 ```python
 def label_func(fname):